 The presidential elections of 2016 led to a debate about the handling of absentee voting.
-The accommodating means of handling the absentee voting creates a discussion about mixing politics and legal principles: The permissive access to absentee voting is in the interest of specific social segments and therefore of specific parties (like the Greens) - and against the interest of others (like the FPÖ).
+The accommodating means of handling the absentee voting creates a discussion about mixing politics and legal principles: The permissive access to absentee voting is in the interest of specific social segments and therefore of specific parties (like the Greens) - and against the interest of others (like the FPO).
 This could lead, in the long run, to a conflict of interests, disguised as a conflict of principles.
 Nevertheless, at the moment it doesn't seem that any significant change will take place.

-Voting is compulsory in Belgium, and all resident Belgian citizens are automatically registered to vote.
+Score 9 Voting is compulsory in Belgium, and all resident Belgian citizens are automatically registered to vote.
 Non-Belgian residents and Belgian nationals living abroad must register on a voluntary basis.

 There are two marginal limitations in terms of the proportion of voters concerned.
 In some municipalities with "linguistic facilities" around Brussels (i.e., situated in Flanders, but with a significant proportion of French-speaking voters), voters may not receive voting documents in their native language.
-The situation is usually handled quite pragmatically, but in 2015 this led to the prolongation of a stalemate in one "commune à facilités/faciliteitengemeente" in the Flemish periphery of Brussels.
+The situation is usually handled quite pragmatically, but in 2015 this led to the prolongation of a stalemate in one "commune à facilités/ faciliteitengemeente" in the Flemish periphery of Brussels.
 In this municipality of Linkebeek, no arrangement could be found for the (Francophone) mayor to be officially installed by the (Flemish) regional authorities, although he and his list had captured a broad majority of the (largely francophone) vote.

-The fact that compulsory voting is not extended to Belgian nationals living abroad means that their degree of representation is potentially lower than that of regular voters.
+The fact that compulsory voting is not extended to Belgian nationals living abroad means that their actual degree of representation is lower than that of regular voters.

-All adult citizens, including convicted prisoners, can participate in national elections, and voter registration is relatively straightforward.
+Score 9 All adult citizens, including convicted prisoners, can participate in national elections, and voter registration is relatively straightforward.
 However, while special provisions for a mobile ballot box facilitate voting for the disabled and seriously ill, there is no general ability to vote by mail.
 Czech citizens residing abroad can vote at Czech embassies and consulates.
 For them, participation in elections is complicated by a special deadline for registration and the limited number of embassies and consulates.
-Unlike in previous elections, no cases of vote-buying were reported in the 2016 regional and Senate elections.
+No cases of vote-buying were reported in the 2017 parliamentary elections.
+Errors in vote counting in central Bohemia led to the first recount in the history of the Czech Republic.
+In November 2017, the Supreme Administrative Court ordered a recount in 915 electoral districts.